The Screenwriters' Group for Raleigh, NC

 NEWS AND UPCOMING EVENTS

 Hi Screenline Friends,

-We have a meeting coming up on Monday, March 11.
-Usual time and place, 7-9 pm at Starbucks, 3800 Lake Boone Trail in Raleigh, just outside (west of) the I-440 Beltline, at Exit 5.
-Turn right at the bottom of either exit ramp of I-440, and Starbucks will be on your left in the Lake Boone Shopping Center, between Chick-fil-A and McDonalds.
-Turn right immediately past Chick-fil-A to access Starbucks.
+We have a meeting coming up on Monday, April 8.
+Usual time and place, 7-9 pm at Starbucks, 3800 Lake Boone Trail in Raleigh.
+Starbucks is located just west of the I-440 Beltline, Exit 5; itís in the Lake Boone Shopping Center between Chick-fil-A and McDonalds.
+We meet in the community room immediately to the right of the main entrance.
 Here's a map for reference.

 P.S.
 If you have news or information youíd like to share, send it to me at email@example.com and I will get it posted to the web site.

 Our next meeting will be on Monday, May 20 at Starbucks off Lake Boone Trail.